It provides impartial and factual information on the role and work of the House of Lords including:

 Faxes for Members can be sent to 020 7219 5979.

-Letters: Information Service, House of Lords, London SW1A 0PW
+Letters: Enquiry Service, House of Lords, London SW1A 0PW

-Please note: The House of Lords Information Office is unable to offer opinions or enter into debates with enquirers.
+Please note: House Of Lords External Communications is unable to offer opinions or enter into debates with enquirers.

 It is also unable to deal with enquiries on the implementation or interpretation of legislation, once a Bill becomes an Act.
 Such enquiries should be directed to the relevant government department, as should enquiries relating to government policy, past or present.